NicholasMason-Apps/cs310-3yp/dev-log.md

 - Since time is on my side, doing procedural generation early
     - Basing it off the gungeon procedural generation since it is not only functional and really well implemented, but also uses a tree-like structure
     - Sourcing information from https://www.boristhebrave.com/2019/07/28/dungeon-generation-in-enter-the-gungeon/, which is an article detailing the decompilation of Enter the Gungeon
+- Completed an initial function for generating the abstract game tree.
+Since this did not interact with any of the apecs system, it was relatively simple and streamlined to implement.
+Knowledge from CS141 was very helpful, since we covered trees and manipulating trees, zipping, etc.
+- Started implementation of tree -> map conversion, although need to devise how each room will be represented

 for tree -> map conversion, most likely use a constrained BFS